Workplace And Construction Injuries

 In specific types of construction site injury cases, the local municipality in which you were working may share liability for damages for your injuries.
 If you were injured while working on a government building project, you have only 90 days to file a notice of intent to claim compensation.
 See us right away to discuss the circumstances of your scaffolding accident.

 When workers are performing duties at heights, there is an obvious need for proper safety measures to keep those workers from falling.
 Falls from heights often result in catastrophic and fatal injuries that are devastating for victims and their families.

-Our lawyers are equipped to handle fall from heights cases involving falls off of scaffolding and ladders, falls from roofs, falls off of fences and other high barriers, falls from electrical poles, falls from high steels & falls from man lifts, spider lifts or cranes.
+Our lawyers are equipped to handle fall from heights cases involving falls off scaffolding and ladders, falls from roofs, falls off fences and other high barriers, falls from electrical poles, falls from high steels and falls from man lifts, spider lifts or cranes.

 Forklifts are commonly used on construction sites and at other industrial work sites throughout New York.
 These vehicles need to be driven properly, given that they weigh thousands of pounds and can cause devastating injuries in an accident.
 Unfortunately, when drivers are not properly trained or when forklifts are not driven correctly, it can have catastrophic or fatal results.

 While workers on construction and industrial work sites are eligible for workers’ compensation benefits, victims of forklift accidents may also pursue third-party liability claims against responsible property owners or contractors.
 Our attorneys will work to determine whether someone other than your employer was negligent and can be held liable for your accident.

 Examples of negligence that can lead to forklift accidents include overloading or improper loading of forklift materials, malfunctions and lack of protective guarding, and the insufficient training of forklift operators.